-- 30% of all trips are by active transportation by 2030. - 40% of all trips are by active transportation by 2045.
+- 30% of all trips are by active transportation by 2030. - 40% by active transportation by 2045.

 Transit & Shared Mobility

 Expand and improve transit and shared mobility services to be more accessible, affordable, timely and attractive than singleoccupancy-vehicle use so that: